The Tour de Delta is a 3-day cycling race and community festival in July that’s part of the BC Super Week series of bike races in Metro Vancouver.

 This festival is also free and runs from 11 am to 5 pm and includes award presentations, a beer garden, food vendor stalls and family-friendly activities including a children’s bicycle obstacle race, bouncy castle, face painting, entertainers and games.

-In 2018 the South Delta Community Festival takes place on Sunday, July 8th.
+In 2019 the South Delta Community Festival took place on Sunday, July 7th.
+The 2020 date is to be confirmed.

 For more information on the cycling races and events in North Delta, Ladner and Tsawwassen, click Tour de Delta.